 Whether you use social media in your classes, to promote on-campus organizations and events, or just for your own personal and professional engagement, it’s important to make sure that your audience has equal opportunity to see and read what you’re sharing.

 Ally will be rolling out to all courses (read our article on what Ally is here) in Blackboard, starting in the summer of 2019.
 So what will that mean for you as the instructor?
 One of the changes that you’ll see will be the addition of alternative formats for the content in your course.
 If[…]

-This spring, College of DuPage will be piloting a new tool for Blackboard called Ally, with the goal of a full rollout later in 2019.
-Haven’t heard of it?
+This spring, College of DuPage will be piloting Ally, a new tool for Blackboard, with the goal of a full rollout later in 2019.
+Haven’t heard of Ally?
 You’re not alone.
 Here, we explain just what Ally is and what it does for both instructors and students.